 Do not beat yourself up.
 Good parents want the best for their kids.
 It is not time to change that formula but time to recognize that when it comes to college it is impossible to know what is “the best.”
 The best is a college at which our kids can thrive, find their intellectual home, make friends for life and explore opportunities.
 There is not a single school where this can take place, but rather many.

 The sooner a parent moves on, the sooner their teen will be able to as well.
 Yes, this is easier said than done, sometimes.
-But how a teen views the college they will be attending next fall may have everything to do with how their parents embraced that option this spring.
+But how a teen views the college they attend next fall may have everything to do with how their parents embraced the colleges that accepted them.

 4. Know you’re in good company.